figgefigge/poe-puppet/readme.md

-# Camel Poe
+# Poe Puppet

-Camel Poe is a TypeScript-based module designed to interact with the Poe AI chatbot.
+Puppet Poe is a TypeScript-based module designed to interact with the Poe AI chatbot.
 Since GraphQL based alternatives broke every so often and I wanted a node based solution I decided to create this module.
 I hope it wont break as easily as this uses a normal browser to interact with the chatbot.
 It uses puppeteer-core to control a headless browser and simulate user interactions with the Poe chatbot.
 It also uses a logger for detailed logging of operations and errors.

 This module is not affiliated with Poe in any way.